History of Finite Element Analysis

 The choice of assumed shape was critical to the accuracy of the results and boundary conditions.
 Unfortunately, the method proved to be too difficult for complex shapes because the number of possible shapes increased exponentially as complexity increased.
 This predictive method was critical in the development of FEA algorithms in later years.

 By the 1940’s, numerical methods had been developed to predict behavior of more general structures.
-Most were frame and truss based, and utilized energy methods from Alberto Castigliano and William Rowan Hamilton.
+These were frame and truss based – from Hrenikoff, and later utilized energy methods from Alberto Castigliano and William Rowan Hamilton.
 In 1943, Richard Courant proposed breaking a continuous system into triangular segments.
 Other authors in the field included Argyris,(6) Turner et al.,(7) and Clough(8-10).

 The 1940s also saw the “birth” of digital computing with the unveiling of ENIAC at the University of Pennsylvania.
 This room-sized computer was commissioned by the U.S. Army to calculate ballistic trajectories during WWII.
 The computer used electromechanical devices for data storage and vacuum tubes for calculations, and required a team of operators to keep it running at a maximum processor speed of 46 operations per second.

 By the 1950s, analog computers had been developed to process more complex structural problems.
 With the promise of more powerful computers, analytical methods were advanced to include matrix based solutions of frame and truss structures.

 The 1960s saw the true beginning of commercial FEA as digital computers replaced analog ones with the capability of thousands of operations per second.
 However, most codes were still industry, company, and even product specific.
 Zienkiewicz and Cheung (4) wrote the first book devoted to the finite element method in 1967.

 In the early 1960s, a small analog computer manufacturer for the aerospace industry was awarded a contract from NASA to develop a general purpose FEA code.
 This company, The MacNeal-Schwendler Corporation (MSC), ensured the growth of commercial FEA by developing what is now known as NASTRAN.